MKlauck/qcomp2020/scripts/README.md

 QComp Benchmarking Scripts
 ==============

-This is a collection of simple scripts used to execute the benchmarks from the QComp website.
+This is a collection of simple scripts, initially written for QComp2019 by Tim Quatmann <tim.quatmann@cs.rwth-aachen.de>, used to execute the benchmarks from the QComp website.
-For bug reports and other kinds of feedback, please contact <tim.quatmann@cs.rwth-aachen.de>.
+For bug reports and other kinds of feedback, please contact Michaela Klauck <klauck@depend.uni-saarland.de>, who adapted the scripts for the 2020 edition of QComp.

 #Requirements